Rohit-Singh-0/PaySecure/README.md

 | **Accuracy** | **99%** | 98% |

 ### **Financial Impact Analysis**
+The following figures are modeled projections based on the dataset, pipeline performance, and business assumptions used in the accompanying Jupyter Notebook.
+They are intended for scenario planning and should not be interpreted as realized savings without production validation.
 - **Annual Fraud Prevented**: \$3,075,307,500
 - **Investigation Costs**: \$593,125
 - **Net Annual Savings**: \$3,074,477,125
 - **ROI**: **518,352%**

+### Assumptions Used:
+**Volume and Base Rates**
+- **Daily transaction volume**: ~86,400 transactions/day (≈1.65 tx/s) extrapolated to a 365-day year.
+- **Fraud base rate**: 0.173% (from the benchmark European credit card dataset: 492/284,807).
+- **Annual transactions**: ~31.5M (86,400×365).

+## Notes for Stakeholders
+- Validate with controlled pilots (A/B or phased rollout) using production metrics: precision/recall at operating threshold, false-positive rates, review queue volume, AHT, approval/friction impact, realized loss avoidance.
+- For auditability, pair projections with governance artifacts: threshold rationale, drift monitoring plan, DQ checks, lineage and change logs before using in financial planning.

 ## 🔍 Advanced Analytics \& Reports